Jemoka/blag/content/posts/KBhlinear_algebra_errors.md

 ## Basis and Dimension Quiz {#basis-and-dimension-quiz}

--   put 0 into a basis AAAA not lin. indep; figure out what the basis for a polynomial with a certain root is
+-   put 0 into a basis AAAA not lin. indep; figure out what the basis for a polynomial with a certain root is: it is probably of dimension m (instead of m+1), because scalars doesn't work in the case of p(3)=0; so basis is just the scalars
 -   missing some inequality about basis?